Colonel Richard Newman

 Richard Newman (c.
-1620 - 1695), of Fifehead Magdalen, Dorset, was an important member of the ancient Newman family of Wessex, a barrister, High Steward of Westminster, Lord of Fifehead-Magdalen and Evercreech.
-He was also a Colonel in the Royalist forces during the English Civil War.
+1620 - 1695), of Fifehead Magdalen, Dorset, was an important member of the Newman family of Wessex, a barrister, High Steward of Westminster, Lord of Fifehead-Magdalen and Evercreech.
+He was also a colonel in the Royalist forces during the English Civil War.

 Background

 Richard Newman was born at Fifehead Magdalen, Dorset, the son of Richard Newman and Elizabeth née Perry.
 He was educated at Sherborne, to which he later donated "two gloabes", Pembroke College, Oxford and Middle Temple.

 English Civil War

 Newman was appointed High Steward of Westminster and joined the Royalist forces during the English Civil War with the rank of Colonel.
 He lent money in support of Charles I, and in 1651 assisted the young King Charles II escape after the Battle of Worcester, where Charles's largely Scottish army was defeated at the hands of Oliver Cromwell's New Model Army.
 According to contemporary sources, the king escaped through the gate of the city of Worcester solely through the heroic efforts of Colonel Newman.

-Newman was imprisoned for his efforts in supporting the king, though it is not known where or when.
 At the Restoration in 1660, Charles II rewarded Newman with an augmentation to his coat of arms, in the form of an escutcheon gules (red shield) and a crowned portcullis or (gold coloured portcullis surmounted by a crown), and a large sum of money, which is likely to have been a reimbursement of funds loaned to Charles I.